AlcoholRehabHelp Logo

 • Are willing to comply with treatment

-• Have an official diagnosis of an alcohol or drug addiction
+• Have an official diagnosis of an alcohol abuse disorder or drug addiction

 • Have a lack of physical health issues that medication could worsen